Azure/azure-sdk/docs/ios/design.md

 {% include requirement/MAY id="ios-network-delegate" %} provide a delegate protocol that the developer can conform to instead of a callback parameter for async client methods where use of the delegate would improve clarity and/or reduce clutter.
 For such methods, you may either accept the delegate as the final parameter or return an object to which the delegate can be attached.

+{% include requirement/MUST id="ios-network-delegate-name" %} follow the Swift naming conventions when providing a delegate protocol.
+Protocols that describe what something is should read as nouns (e.g. `Collection`), protocols that describe a capability should be named using the suffixes `able`, `ible`, or `ing` (e.g. `Equatable`, `ProgressReporting`).

+{% include requirement/MUST id="ios-network-delegate-method-names" %} use a consistent prefix for each method defined by the delegate so that the developer can easily locate the delegate methods via code completion.
+The name of the delegating object is commonly used as as the prefix.
+For example, a `TransferDelegate` protocol used to notify about events coming from `Transfer` objects might define delegate methods that start with `transfer`, e.g. `transfer(_:didUpdateWithState:)`, `transferDidComplete(_:)`.

+{% include requirement/SHOULD id="ios-network-delegate-method-param" %} accept the delegating object as the first unnamed parameter to delegate methods when using the delegating object's name as the prefix for the delegate method.

+{% include requirement/MUST id="ios-network-delegate-method-impls" %} provide empty (do-nothing) default implementations for all delegate methods.

 {% include requirement/MUSTNOT id="ios-network-multiple-methods" %} provide multiple methods for a single REST endpoint.

 {% include requirement/MUSTNOT id="ios-async-no-blocking" %} include blocking calls inside async client library code.